 Best Tools to Monitor Application & Website Performance

 1. Sematext Synthetics

-Sematext is pretty much a one-stop-shop for all your monitoring needs.
+Sematext Cloud is pretty much a one-stop-shop for all your monitoring needs.
 As “salesy” as that sounds, Sematext offers a wide array of tools to help you monitor your performance, availability, debug errors, and keep a close eye on your infrastructure while you are at it.

 The synthetic monitoring tool allows you to create complex monitors for all your resources.
 Each resource can be pinged from multiple locations with a frequency of 10 minutes up to an hour.
 This will report back on your website speed, error rates, SSL certificates, API availability, and more.